elatov/elatov.github.io/_posts/2013-01-14-connecting-to-a-vm-using-serial-port-over-the-network-with-moxa-device-server.md

 ---
-title: 'Connecting to a VM using &#8220;Serial Port Over the Network&#8221; With a Moxa Device Server'
+title: 'Connecting to a VM using "Serial Port Over the Network" With a Moxa Device Server'
 author: Karim Elatov
 layout: post
 permalink: /2013/01/connecting-to-a-vm-using-serial-port-over-the-network-with-moxa-device-server/